amraabdallah/setting-up-k8s-cluster-vmware-with-multiple-nodes/README.md

 ## Pre-requisites

  1. **Two** or more virtual machines  running on **Ubuntu 20.04**.
  2. One VM will act as the control plane or master node and the rest will be worker nodes.
+ 3. After successful initialization of the Kubernetes master, follow the kubeadm join commands output by the setup script on each agent machine

+## How to quickly Setup the cluster
+ I've included 2 scripts preprequisites-k8s-setup.sh and master-k8s-setup.sh in the k8s-cluster-setup directory.
+ - Start a sudo shell context and Execute preprequisites-k8s-setup.sh script on each machine.
+ - Execute master-k8s-setup.sh script on the machine designated as Kubernetes master (not under sudo su as otherwise you'll setup K8S .kube/config permissions for root)

 ## Instructions (***run on each machine***)